jordonpeterson/mystical_genie/README.md

 # mystical_genie
-A project to learn Angular, Jave and sql_server
+A project to learn Angular, Java and sql_server